pdmurty/fullstack-hy2020.github.io/src/content/3/en/part3c.md

   // ...
 }

-// handler of requests with result to errors app.use(errorHandler)
+// handler of requests with result to errors, it has to be plced after the route calls that use next. app.use(errorHandler)
 ```